ndugal6/SchoolBook/ProjectManagementDocument.md

 ##5.
 Potential Risks
 **5.1 Human Risk**

 A team member dropping the course late in the semester could pose a risk due to the lack of contribution to the project.
+A Team member stating they would implement a certain portion of the code and not doing so.
+Falling behind on certain milestone pre determined at the beginning of the semester.
+Not properly committing to GitHub or potentially deleting someone else's commmit.

 **5.2 Time Risk**

 Time risk consist of the team members not submitting their portions of the project by the due date/time.
+The group as a whole not establishing a specific time and date for a meeting.

 **5.3 Resource Risk**